Dunkin’ Jelly Donut

 Dietary Guidelines for Americans, published by the Department of Health and Human Services, recommend limiting calories from saturated fat to no more than 10% of total calories.

-Saturated Fat is usually solid at room temperature.
+Note: Saturated fats are usually solid at room temperature.
 According to the FDA, the human body naturally makes saturated fat and does not need to get the nutrient from foods.

 • 35 calories from saturated fat